SIsilicon/WorldEdit-BE-Docs/docs/usage/clipboard.md

     This remembers your current position relative to the copy.
 This is a very important concept to grasp otherwise you will not be able to control where you paste your copy!

-Both commands have two additional flags:
+Both commands have three additional flags:

+- `-a` can be used to remove air from your selection, so that it doesn't replace anything when pasting.
 - `-e` can be specified to also copy/cut entities from the selection.
 - `-m <mask>` can be used to specify a mask of blocks to copy/cut.
 Any blocks that do not match will be replaced with air in your clipboard.